Belfast facts and figures

 - One of the top places to travel for food in the world (National Geographic, 2016).

-- 7.8 million passengers travelled through Belfast International Airport and George Best Belfast City Airport in 2016.
+- 8.4 million passengers travelled through Belfast International Airport and George Best Belfast City Airport on 77 routes in 2017.

 - Dublin is 90 minutes by car via strong road and motorway links and there are regular bus and train services between the two cities.

 - 100-gigabit per second telecoms link between Northern Ireland, Europe and North America.

 - 83 per cent access to superfast broadband - the highest in the UK.